denham-ed/cafe-sebastian/README.md

 The two fonts Poppins (for body) and Abril Fatface (for headers) are sourced from Google Fonts.

  ## Testing
+ Both the HTML5 and CSS3 code was put through WSC validators and passed without errors.

+ HTML5
+ All pages passed with no errors.
+The following warning was offered for the Home and What's On pages.

+ *Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed.*

+I will take this into consideration for future updates.

+CSS
+No errors or warnings were found for the CSS.

+The website has been tested on the following devices:
+- MacBook Pro (14-inch, 2021)
+- MacBook (13-inch, early 2014)
+- Samsung Galaxy S21
+- Samsung Galaxy S20+

+It was also rigorously tested using the Chrome Dev tools to check the responsive elements, down to a width of 320px.

  --
  ## Deployment
  --